9dots/9dots.io-pages/OevYoBW.md

 2. Today students are focussing on three specific tags:
 ![](http://uploads.9dots.io/OwfesBs_md.jpg)

-3. For their first HTML element, students will write a **heading** that says 'My First HTML Element'.
+3. For their first HTML element, students write a **heading** that says 'My First HTML Element'.
 To help facilitate the process, guide the students through the following steps:
 	1. What kind of element is required?
     2. What is the tag for that element?
     3. What is the content?